-This Order requires Dischargers to document in their NOIs that neither reclamation nor discharge to a POTW is technically and economically feasible.
-In addition, Dischargers are required to document how they will reliably prevent discharges of inadequately-treated waste as prohibited by Discharge Prohibition III.F.
+This Order requires Dischargers to document in their NOIs that neither reclamation nor discharge to a POTW is technically and economically feasible (see Attachment B).
+In addition, Dischargers are required to certify the adequacy and reliability of any treatment facilities (see Attachment B) and maintain a plan that describes procedures for proper operation and maintenance of any treatment facilities (see Provision VI.C.4.b of the Order).